American Robin / Seth Davis / Great Backyard Bird Count

 Tips to ensure safe flight: Many robins are stunned, injured, or killed each year by flying into windows.
 This unfortunate event seems to occur because the birds have seen the reflection of landscape or sky in the glass, and have the illusion of space beyond the window.
 Problems with window collisions may increase after a robin has indulged in a binge of fermented berries, or when a hawk or other predator appears suddenly and causes a bird, or flock of birds, to rush to escape.

-Catalogs and stores selling bird-feeding supplies offer silhouettes of falcons or owls to be attached to windows to frighten birds or cover the reflection.
-But these silhouettes rarely accomplish either job.
-Robins quickly lose their fear of a silhouette, and because it covers only a small area, it has little effect on birds heading for other parts of the window.
+Catalogs and stores selling bird-feeding supplies offer silhouettes of falcons or owls to be attached to windows, but these silhouettes rarely accomplish the job.
+Because it covers only a small area, it has little effect on birds heading for other parts of the window.

-For silhouettes to be effective, you must cover the outside surface of the window with them (the shapes really aren’t important), or use other patterns placed no more than 6 inches apart.
+For silhouettes to be effective, you must cover most of the outside surface of the window with them (the shapes really aren’t important), or use other patterns placed no more than 2 inches apart.

 It is important that whatever you place on the window be on the outside surface; anything on the inside of the glass will lose its effect because it won’t interfere with the reflection.
 Other ways to prevent window collisions include:

-- Rub a bar of soap on the exterior surface of windows, using a design that leaves no area 6 inches or larger uncovered.
-Dusty windows also help to cut down on reflections.
+- Rub a bar of soap on the exterior surface of windows, using a design that leaves no area 2 inches or larger uncovered.

 - Turn windows into works of art by installing commercially available window film on the exterior of the windows to give the appearance of acid etching or sandblasting.